Accredited by the Commission on Dental Education of the American Dental Association.

 - See a faculty advisor from the Health-Related Professions area prior to registering for classes and obtain faculty approval to register.

-Admission to the Dental Assisting Program
+Enrollment in the Dental Assisting Program

-- Dean of Health-Related Professions.
+- Dean of Health-Related Professions

-- Program Director of the Dental Assisting Program.
+- Program Director of the Dental Assisting program.

 - Representatives from the local communities of interest.